Wednesday, August 31, 2022

 In the belief of adherents of Chaos (or at least some of them), Ysgard was differentiated and divided from pure Chaos when the moment the schism between Law and Chaos was recognized.
 The Ysgard of today, however, bears little resemblance to that primal conceptual realm as it has been shaped by the minds of beings since.
 It is a realm of archetypes and story, in a myriad variations.
 The trials it subjects souls to are often of a violent and dramatic cast, with bloody, heroic battles played out on an exaggerated terrain.
 They seldom have a clear beginning and ending; there is a reason that Ysgard is often associated with the serpent devouring its own tail.

 In keeping with this essential nature of the plane, participants may come to violent ends, but these endings are never permanent, merely transformative.
-There are some souls, however, that come to perceive their experiences as imbued with profundity beyond what is readily apparent in the events themselves, while others come realize they are mere shadows, lacking in substance.
-In the end, there may be little difference between the two positions, and souls of achieving either sort of enlightenment are not seen again in Ysgard.
+There are some souls, however, that come to perceive their experiences as imbued with profundity beyond that which is readily apparent in the events themselves, while others come realize they are mere shadows, lacking any substance.
+In the end, there may be little difference between the two positions, and souls achieving either sort of enlightenment are not seen again in Ysgard.

 Monday, August 22, 2022